Marty (film): Plot

-Meanwhile, Marty's Aunt Catherine reluctantly moves in with Marty and his mother (at the plea of Marty's cousin and his wife, who are having a hard time with a new baby and a demanding live-in mother-in-law).
+Meanwhile, Marty's Aunt Catherine reluctantly moves in with Marty and his mother.
 Catherine privately warns her sister that Marty will soon marry and cast her aside.
 Fearing that Marty's new romance could spell her abandonment, his mother belittles Clara to Marty the next day before Mass.

 Marty's friends, with an undercurrent of envy, deride Clara for her plainness.
 They try to convince Marty to forget her and remain with them, unmarried, in their fading youth.
-Harangued into submission by the pull of his friends, Marty fails to call Clara.
+Harangued into submission by his friends, Marty fails to call Clara.

-That night, back in the same lonely rut, Marty realizes he is giving up a woman whom he not only likes but who makes him happy.
-Over his friends' objections, he dashes to a phone booth to call Clara, who is disconsolately watching television with her parents.
-When his friend Angie asks what he's doing, Marty bursts out:
+That night, back in the same lonely rut, Marty realizes that he is giving up a woman he not only likes but who makes him happy.
+Over his friends' objections, he dashes to a phone booth to call Clara.
+When his friend Ange asks what he is doing, Marty bursts out:

 You don't like her, my mother don't like her, she's a dog and I'm a fat, ugly man!
 Well, all I know is I had a good time last night!
 I'm gonna have a good time tonight!
 If we have enough good times together, I'm gonna get down on my knees and I'm gonna beg that girl to marry me!
 If we make a party on New Year's, I got a date for that party.
 You don't like her?
 That's too bad!

-Just before calling Clara, Marty needles Angie with the same words he's heard so often himself: "Hey Ange, when are *you* gonna get married?
+Meanwhile, Clara sits with her family watching television, silently crying.
+Just before calling her, Marty needles Ange with the same words he has heard so often himself: "Hey, Ange, when are *you* gonna get married?
 You should be ashamed of yourself."
 Marty closes the phone booth door when Clara answers the phone.